theStrangeAdventurer/ai_memory.nvim/README.md

 > This extension currently only works with 'olimorris/codecompanion.nvim' and adds the ability to use a resource ([variable](https://codecompanion.olimorris.dev/usage/chat-buffer/variables.html#using-variables)) in the chat window with LLM.

+### How i can change default directory ?

+You can just set environment variable AI_MEMORY_DEFAULT_MEMORY_FILES_PATH and plugin will use it by default

 ## Minimal Configuration

 ```lua